|Spanish Supercupo 2015|

 LB: Bixente Lizarazu (France)

 Bixente Lizarazu was the leftback for the all-conquering French team of 1990's and early 2000's.
 He won the World Cup in 1998 and European Championship in 2000.
 He had 97 caps.
 Lizarazu began his professional career with Girondins de Bordeaux, but better known for playing with Bayern Munich for 9 seasons.
 He won the Champions' League in 2001.
 He is a Basque and he also played for Atletico Bilbao.

 Born in Usurbil, Gipuzkoa, Aitor Larrazábal was a one club player.
 From 1990 to 2004, he was the undisputed starter for Athletic Bilbao.
 He led the club to a runner-up position in 1997-1998.
 He gradually lost his place to Asier del Horno.
+He retired in 2004.
 He was uncapped by Spain, but represented Basque County 8 times.